JuliaIBPM/RigidBodyTools.jl/docs/src/manual/joints.md

 kr = OscillatoryDOF(Ar,Ω,ϕr,vel)
 ````

-Put it in a one-element vector
+Put it in a one-element vector.

 ````@example joints
 dofs = [kr];